-- Natural Sciences and Mathematics 6crs. (a minimum of 3 crs. in Natural Sciences) - Freshman students cannot be considered sophomore students unless they have completed 30 crs. of Freshman courses successfully. - In exceptional cases, the Equivalency Committee in the Lebanese Ministry of Education will give the permission to the freshman student who misses one course or 5 credits from the freshman requirements, to register in sophomore courses, on condition he/she registers for the missing freshman course and passes it successfully - Freshman students cannot register in sophomore courses without having this prior authorization. - According to the regulations of the Lebanese Ministry of Education the above mentioned areas include the following subjects: - a.
+- Freshman students cannot be considered sophomore students unless they have completed 30 crs. of Freshman courses successfully. - In exceptional cases, the Equivalency Committee in the Lebanese Ministry of Education will give the permission to the freshman student who misses one course or 5 credits from the freshman requirements, to register in sophomore courses, on condition he/she registers for the missing freshman course and passes it successfully - Freshman students cannot register in sophomore courses without having this prior authorization. - According to the regulations of the Lebanese Ministry of Education the above mentioned areas include the following subjects: - a.
 Humanities: Languages/Literature/Philosophy/History - b.
 Social Sciences: Psychology-Sociology-Anthropology-Economics-Geography-Business Administration-Management-Political Studies. - c.
 Natural Sciences: Biology-Chemistry-Physics-Geology-Astronomy Nutrition. - d.
 Mathematics - e.
 Computer Science - f.
 Arts: Art-Music-Drama (not to exceed 3 credits)